chadbyoung/hardwareinfo.packages.snap/README.md

 ## How to install
 Install the snap that is created using the --devmode option.
 ## How to run
-From the command prompt run "hardwareinfo.hardwareinfo"
+From the command prompt run "hwinfo"

 For questions please email <chad_young@dell.com>